1986-87 Michael Jordan Fleer Rookie Card: Value, History & What It's Worth in 2026

 Interested in owning your own 1986-87 Michael Jordan Fleer rookie card?
-Pristine Auction has graded 1986-87 MJ Fleer rookie cards on auction right now.
+Pristine Auction frequently has graded 1986-87 Michael Jordan Fleer rookie cards on auction.
+Don’t miss out on them!

 A prolific American painter and “visual historian,” Graig Kreindler is nationally recognized for his oil paintings of vintage baseball scenes and notable ballplayers from all eras.
 Often sourced from black-and-white photos from the early 20th century, Kreindler’s work is known for its dynamic, museum-quality realism.